DMVis/DMVis/documentation/components/Draggable.md

 - Type: `number`
 - Default: `0`

 The horizontal offset that the component within the `Draggable` should have.
-This should be handled by the parent component, because the exact offset (and when the offset should be reset) is dependent on the specific visualisation.
+The parent component should handle this.
+The exact offset (and when the offset should be reset) depends on the specific visualisation.

 ### offsetY

 - Type: `number`
 - Default: `0`

 The vertical offset that the component within the `Draggable` should have.
-This should be handled by the parent component, because the exact offset (and when the offset should be reset) is dependent on the specific visualisation.
+The parent component should handle this.
+The exact offset (and when the offset should be reset) depends on the specific visualisation.

 ### elementName